How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Empirical Results

-\findingbox{Finding 7: GuardDog + SocketAI achieves the best union F1 (95.79\%) and Cerebro + MalPac\_SVM the best intra-paradigm result (95.15\%), both succeeding because their miss sets are genuinely disjoint.
-The deeper principle is asymmetric: the strongest tool degrades under combination because partners add more false positives than new true positives, while the weakest tool benefits most because a strong partner fills its blind spots at low false-positive cost.}
+\findingbox{Finding 7: IntelGuard + MalPac\_SVM achieves the best union F1 (97.02\%), and the gain over the stronger tool alone shrinks as that tool grows stronger, from $+$2.47 for the best IntelGuard-free pair down to $+$1.05.
+The principle is asymmetric: the strongest tool degrades because partners add more false positives than new true positives, while the weakest tool benefits most because a strong partner fills its blind spots at low cost.}